rsmusllp/king-phisher/docs/source/king_phisher/security_keys.rst

 .. module:: security_keys
    :synopsis:

-This module provides functionality for processing and working with data published on the available add ons for the application.
+This module provides functionality for working with security keys that are used for data integrity checks.
+Verification is performed using ECDSA keys.

 Data
 ----